QuickBase/quickbase-cli/README.md

 quickbase-cli version
 ```

+### Windows

+Download and extract the latest release for Windows from the [Releases](https://github.com/QuickBase/quickbase-cli/releases) section.
+You will likely need a tool like [7-Zip](https://www.7-zip.org/) to extract the compressed archive.
+Refer to [this blog post](https://medium.com/@kevinmarkvi/how-to-add-executables-to-your-path-in-windows-5ffa4ce61a53) to ensure the Quickbase CLI binary is in your system's PATH to make it easier to run the tool.

 ### All Platforms

 Download and extract the latest release for your platform from the [Releases](https://github.com/QuickBase/quickbase-cli/releases) section.
 Copy the binary to a directory that is in your system's [PATH](https://en.wikipedia.org/wiki/PATH_(variable)).